VenusViolet/Module-12/README.md

 # Module-12

 ## Description
-The real-world full-stack application uses Express.js back end and a JSON file to generate an HTML webpage that cna be used to write and save notes.
+The real-world full-stack application uses a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Table of Contents
 1. Description